Meet Dr. Sheri

 and exercise and continues to conduct extensive clinical

 and others.
-She has authored 10 books, along with over 275 research and educational articles and 16 book chapters on physical activity, diabetes, healthy lifestyles, nutrition, successful aging, and more.
+She has authored 10 books (many translated into other languages), along with close to 300 research and educational articles and 18 book chapters on physical activity, diabetes, healthy lifestyles, nutrition, successful aging, and more.

-In addition to her many credentials, including working as an exercise specialist in a diabetes treatment center and conducting exercise-related research on people with diabetes, Dr. Colberg has over 47 years' worth of practical experience as a (type 1) diabetic exerciser and person living with diabetes.
+of practical experience as a (type 1) diabetic exerciser and person living with diabetes.
 Read more about the secret to her success with diabetes.
-She recently headed up the revision of a position stand on "Exercise and Type 2 Diabetes" jointly for the American College of Sports Medicine and the American Diabetes Association (Dec.
-2010), as well as represented the American Diabetes Association as an organizational partner in the implementation of the National Physical Activity Plan for Americans.
-She also serves on the Center for Global Health Task Force for Old Dominion University and the ADA's Prevention Committee (to prevent type 2 diabetes).
+She headed up the revision of a position stand on "Exercise and Type 2 Diabetes" jointly for the American College of Sports Medicine and the American Diabetes Association (ADA) in 2010, as well as represented the ADA as an organizational partner in the implementation of the National Physical Activity Plan for Americans.
+She also served on the Center for Global Health Task Force for Old Dominion University and the ADA's Prevention Committee (to prevent type 2 diabetes).

 lecturer on diabetes and exercise across the nation to both professional